FCC approves T-Mobile-Sprint merger after rapid 5G coverage pledges

 Following an October vote that signaled partisan support for the deal, T-Mobile’s proposed merger with Sprint today officially won the backing of the Federal Communications Commission.
 The FCC rested its decision heavily on the carriers’ pledges to offer 5G service to 97% of the American population within three years, and 99% within six years, moves the agency said “will help close the digital divide and advance United States leadership in 5G.”

 As of today, T-Mobile and Sprint operate separate and competing national 4G networks across all 50 states, but their fledgling 5G networks are incompatible with one another.
-The carriers have pledged to unite their separate but complementary assets into a single nationwide 5G network spanning high-, mid-, and low-frequency radio towers, the latter providing a national blanket at lower speeds while the mid- and high-frequency radios offer considerably improvements in specific areas.
+The carriers have pledged to unite their separate but complementary assets into a single nationwide 5G network spanning high-, mid-, and low-frequency radio towers, the latter providing a national blanket at lower speeds while the mid- and high-frequency radios offer considerable improvements in specific areas.

 To that end, T-Mobile and Sprint are promising to deliver “at least 100Mbps” speeds to 90% of Americans within six years, with 50Mbps or greater speeds for 99% of Americans.
 That language suggests that the carriers’ low-frequency blanket won’t perform much better than current 4G networks, but will actually make service available to underserved customers in rural areas, who today complain of sub-10Mbps speeds and service outages.
 The carriers are promising 5G for 85% of rural Americans in three years, then 90% in six years.